danaikorre/dsmanufacturing.github.io/faqs.md

 Applications are _not_ managed by the organisers of this visualisation course but centrally through the University of Edinburgh.
 The [course application is open](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/how-to-apply).

 We have provided [answers to common questions](how_to_apply.md) from applicants on the application process, along with detail on eligibility for fee waivers.

+### Can I also take another course in Bayes' _Data Skills Workforce Development_ portfolio?

+Because formal course applications are currently tied to funding support, fee waivers are normally restricted to one per applicant for each run of the [_Workforce Development_ portfolio](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development).
+However, the current disruption to work, normal schedules and processes means that exceptions may be made on a case by case basis.
+Please contact the [Bayes Centre](mailto:bayes-training@ed.ac.uk) if you wish to apply for another course in addition to this one.
 <p>&nbsp;</p>

 ## Hands-on sessions and project work